seamusdemora/PiFormulae/UsefulShellTricks.md

     1106.122845035 seconds time elapsed
 $

-# note: install 'perf' as follows
+# notes: install 'adjtimex' and 'perf' as follows
 $ sudo apt update
 $ sudo apt install linux-perf
+$ sudo apt install adjtimex

-# see 'man perf' for details :)
+# see 'man ...' for details :)
 ```

 >  #### In conclusion then: